M. P. Barker

-is a lead guide at Storrowton.
+is the Lead Guide at Storrowton.
 She assists with programs and does many behind-the-scenes tasks, like maintaining the museum’s costume closet and craft supplies, as well as two new projects of organizing the museum library and coordinating garden volunteers.
 Michele began working at the museum in Fall 2015 and previously worked for Preservation Massachusetts, as an archivist at the Springfield History Museums and as a Historical Interpreter at Old Sturbridge Village.
-Jay Blain
+Jessica K. Fontaine

 is the Director of Storrowton.
 She supervises the day-to-day operations and represents the museum to the community.
 Jessica is also a part of the Eastern States Exposition Leadership team.
 Before coming to the Village in June 2017, Jessica worked as a higher education administrator, fostering student success outside the classroom.
 Jessica has a long history at Storrowton, having attended the Early American Summer Days program as a child and later serving as a volunteer and counselor in July 1998.
 Carol Geryk

-is the seamstress at Storrowton.
+is the Seamstress at Storrowton.
 Her needle work keeps the Village’s many volunteers and young visitors neatly dressed in 19th century garb.
 Geryk began volunteering at the museum in 2001 and was an English Language Arts teacher at Powder Mill School in Southwick before joining the staff part-time.
 She teaches lessons each week for the Look Back School Program in the “Little Red Schoolhouse,” her favorite building on the grounds.
-Nan Matregrano
+Sarah Platanitis

 is the Education and Communications Specialist at Storrowton.
 She concentrates on social media, facilitation of school programs and program planning for the museum.
 Sarah previously worked as a multimedia journalist, editor and K-12 educator.
 She has been connected to Village since 1994, as a volunteer and senior counselor for the Early American Summer Days Program, and is the first woman to work at the forge in the Clark Blacksmith Shop to demonstrate the trade for public events at Storrowton.
 Jackie Sullivan